ryankinal/campaignnotes/speculative-dnd/favoritecharacters.md

 ## Kork

-* Concept: Wildshape Druid
+* Build: Wildshape Druid
 * Race: Orc
 * Class: Druid
 * Look: Smallish, hairy, ragged, dirty

 Kork was always small, which is not great for an Orc in his family.
 He was expected to be strong, tough, and fearless.
-To be a hunter, raider, ans soldier.
+To be a hunter, raider, and soldier.
 Instead, he was "soft".
 He enjoyed being in nature more than conquering it, and found himself to be more comfortable as a *vegetarian*.

 One day, he could no longer take the taunting, the bullying, and the fighting, and he left.
 Nobody came after him, and there was nobody there to save him from the boars.
 Except, apparently, the boars.
 They recognized that he was not a threat, that he was in fact in tune with nature.
 They took him in as one of their own, and he considered himself so much to be a boar that he eventually turned into one.